-My dad turns 88 today and still plays nine holes of golf almost every week.
-While the knees aren't like they used to be during his days as a top catcher in the area, Spike can still play a solid round of golf, using woods more than irons.
+When "Spike" turned 88 he was still playing nine holes of golf almost every week.
+While the knees weren't like they used to be during his days as a top catcher in the area, he could still play a solid round of golf, using woods more than irons.

 In 2014, I decided to sit down and find out some information that most of our family wasn't even aware of.
 This edition of SportsJam is my most treasured.